smnbbrv/ngx-grpc/README.md

 - @ngx-grpc/grpc-web-client - based on [grpc-web](https://github.com/grpc/grpc-web)
 - @ngx-grpc/improbable-eng-grpc-web-client - alternative client implementation based on [@improbable-eng/grpc-web](https://github.com/improbable-eng/grpc-web)
 - @ngx-grpc/worker-client - similar to @ngx-grpc/grpc-web-client but running in worker

-The documentation uses @ngx-grpc/grpc-web-client by default, however is applicable to any client you choose.

 ## Generate the code